Web Development

 5. Lack of Proper Testing

-• Challenge: Ensuring that the system remains stable and functional after extensions can be challenging without comprehensive testing.
+• Challenge: Ensuring that the system remains stable and functional after extensions can be challenging without thorough automated testing.

 • Solution: Invest in automated testing to validate the behavior of the system, including both existing and extended functionality.